jeremymv2/test-slow-service/README.md

 end
 ```

-Finally, the Inspec test is totally agnostic of the slow startup time and just runs a check as normal with sleeping or looping.
+Finally, the Inspec test is totally agnostic of the slow startup time and just runs a check as normal without sleeping or looping.
 ```ruby
 # test/smoke/default/default_test.rb
 # This would be the service that takes a long time to initialize and start